wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/multi-factor-authentication/multi-factor-authentication-get-started-adfs-cloud.md

 8. Once the updates have been applied, click close.

-That’s it!
+That's it!
 At this point, federated Office 365 users should only have to use MFA when a claim originates from outside the corporate intranet.